sassoftware/viya4-iac-aws/README.md

 ## Getting Started

-Ubuntu 18.04 LTS is the operating system that is used on the jump box and NFS servers.
+Ubuntu 18.04 LTS is the operating system that is used on the jump server and NFS server VMs.
 Ubuntu creates the `/mnt` location as an ephemeral drive, so it cannot be used as the root location of the `jump_rwx_filestore_path` variable.

 ### Clone this Project